 - Esther, 2Life Communities resident

 Each session begins with imaginative exercise.
-For example, the group might go fishing and the participants cast out and reel in what they have caught.
+For example, the group might pretend to go fishing and the participants cast out and reel in what they have caught.
 The second part of the session focuses on healthy refreshments and self-help.
 The third and longest part of the program is a therapeutic activity, when the group is joined by a certified expressive arts therapist who engages the participants in dance movement, creative arts, or music.

 It’s part of the Habilitation Therapy Model developed by Paul Raia, PhD.
 By the end of each two-hour session, the participants have exercised, made use of their cognitive and physical skills and abilities, and have had fun doing it.